Our Research

 If you still don’t know where you will attend college, you may be undecided on your major as well.
 In that case, one of the most important factors you should consider is which industries are growing the fastest in Tennessee — this will make it easier to find a job, and more demand should also help you earn a higher salary.

-By examining the state’s official Tennessee Long-Term Job Outlook to 2028, we’ve determined that the following five industries will have the highest growth rates in Tennessee in the immediate years to come:
+By consulting the U.S. Department of Labor’s Long-Term Employment Projections (2020–2030), we’ve determined that the following five careers have some of the highest projected growth rates in Tennessee: